 The lesions were herpetiform crusted papules and pustules with central necrosis [Figure 1].
 Many patients had lesions localised to the anogenital area and were accompanied with fever, myalgia and regional lymphadenopathy especially inguinal lymphadenopathy.
 The lesions spread to other sites like face, trunk and extremities especially fingers [Figure 2].
 The lesions evolved from papulovesicles on erythematous base to turn pustular and later develop central necrosis [Figure 3].
 They healed over 2–3 weeks.
 All suspected cases were isolated for 3 weeks.
 Most of the cutaneous lesions healed without any sequelae except some with scarring and post inflammatory hyperpigmentation.

-Majority of the cases belonged to low income group especially belonged to the labour camps.
+Majority of the cases belonged to the low income group, especially to the labour camps.
 Most patients were men who had sex with men and some had heterosexual contacts.
-Rarely did we come across with patients without any sexual contact.
+Rarely did we come across patients without any sexual contact.
 Interestingly, we have noticed that the incidence of this disease is low in females.
 We need further epidemiological studies as to why the cases are less reported in women.
 The most common age of presentation was 20–40 years of age.

 I am submitting two cases that presented with typical lesions seen in the genitals with regional lymphadenopathy.
 Both cases were confirmed by doing the DNA PCR test from the lesions.
 The lesions healed in 2 weeks with symptomatic management and prophylactic antibiotics.
 Although we have tried acyclovir in some patients, we believe that the drug does not alter the course of the disease.

 Patient’s consent not required as patients identity is not disclosed or compromised.

 There are no conflicts of interest.